fdedinec/theater-subtitles/README.md

 ## Usage

+### Usage during a representation

 	 python subtitles.py MyPlayFile.txt

 Use down arrow or space bar to advance to next screen, up arrow to come back to previous screen.

 The public screen always starts blank.

+### While preparing your subtitle file

+- Acquire somehow a text version of your play.
+- Do some global replace on the character names etc.
+- Split long lines so that they fit the screen.
+- During the late rehersals
+  - group lines into screens (max 4 lines per screen) according to the staging.
+	- insert blanks (empty lines) where needed
+  - tying 'r' reloads the subtitle file, so you may edit it while displaying it.

 The end of MyPlayFile.txt is wrapped to the beginning, and the other way round.
 This is useful when preparing files (you may go directly to the end using the up arrow) but dangerous on the day of the spectacle: better add a few blank lines at the end of your file!